-Thiago next?
-The nine players Liverpool have signed from the Bundesliga
+Konate next?
+The 14 players Liverpool have got from Bundesliga since 2000

-We’ve taken a look at the nine players Liverpool have signed from the Bundesliga since 2000 to see how their imports from Germany have generally fared.
+We’ve taken a look at the 14 players Liverpool have signed from the Bundesliga since 2000 to see how their imports from Germany have generally fared.

 Liverpool spent £48million to bring Keita to the club from Red Bull Salzburg in 2018 and big things were expected of the midfielder.

-The 25-year-old has shown flashes of brilliance but injuries have hampered his time in England so far, and he has often found himself in and out of the team.
+The 26-year-old has shown flashes of brilliance, but injuries have hampered his time in England so far, and he has often found himself in and out of the team.

 But the 27-year-old made some very high profile mistakes, most notably in Liverpool’s 2018 Champions League final loss to Real Madrid.

 The German hasn’t played for the Reds since, spending two seasons on loan at Besiktas before joining Union Berlin on a temporary deal.

 “I still have a contract with Liverpool until 2022.
 But of course, I can imagine staying in Berlin if everything fits,” Karius told Sport Bild in March 2021.

 “I’m not just passing through here.
 The mentality of the people and the spirit of the team are good for me.
 I’m basically a down-to-earth guy, even if I drive an expensive car.”

 READ: Ranking Liverpool’s 22 Premier League goalkeepers from worst to best